LoEE/openwrt/README.md

     gunzip -c bin/targets/sunxi/cortexa53/openwrt-sunxi-cortexa53-sun50i-h5-nanopi-neo-core2-ext4-ramfs-sdcard.img.gz | \
         | sudo dd of=/dev/rdisk3 bs=10485760

+## Using vagrant

+If you encounter trouble with building on you Linux install you can use vagrant to quickly create a fresh virtual machine with all the needed dependencies:

+    vagrant up
+    vagrant ssh

+You can then proceed with steps outlined in the *Building OpenWRT* section (*Preparation* will be done for you by vagrant).

-## SSH configuration
+## Bonus tip: SSH configuration

-To improve our SSH experience we can set some options.
+To improve our SSH experience you can set some options.
 The fragments below can be appended to `~/.ssh/config`.

 Setup an alias so for example `te-109` can be used to connect to `root@192.168.0.109` without complaining about `known_hosts` conflicts.